davearneson/arrivinghomemusic/README.md

           - identifier: 'RANDOM_MUSIC'
             title: 'Random'
 </code></pre>
+<p>The “textInput” behavior allows me to respond inside the actionable notification with text that will be sent to Home Assistant:</p>
 <p><img src="https://i.imgur.com/ZlgSEsK.jpg" alt="Arriving Home Music Actionable Notification"></p>
 <h1 id="automations">Automations</h1>
 <p>I created three automations for this project, and I’ll do my best to explain them and the logic behind them:</p>